University of North Carolina at Chapel Hill student housing: Olde Campus Lower Quad

 Everett residence hall, built in 1928, is located on Raleigh Street.
 Everett is co-ed and hosts about 95 residents on three floors.
 Everett has corridor-style hallways, a kitchen with an ice machine, a TV room, lounges, and vending machines.
 The building is equipped with smoke detectors, alarms, and central air-conditioning.

-Everett is named after William Nash Everett (1864–1928) UNC graduate of the Class of 1886.
+Everett is named after William Nash Everett (1864–1928), a UNC graduate of the class of 1886.
 Everett served as Secretary of State in North Carolina from 1923 until 1928.
 He served in the Senate and House of Representatives in the 1920s and was a university trustee.
 He was a banker, farmer, and businessman as well as an endorser of woman suffrage and state aid for highways.